SquareGPS/navixy-api/docs/backend-api/resources/commons/timezone.md

 * `base_offset` - double.
 Base timezone offset in hours, e.g. 10 means UTC +10.
 May be negative or fractional!
 * `dst_offset` - int.
 DST offset in hours (0 if no DST rules for this timezone).
 * `country_code` - string.
 ISO country code for the timezone.
-* `alt_ids` - array of string.
+* `alt_ids` - string array.
 List of strings, optional, alternative timezone IDs.

 #### errors